atacamagroup/survivalguide/README.md

 This will render the files into the `docs/` directory.
 You'll need to commit any changes in this directory to see changes on the website.

+You can also open the `compile_book.R` script and run that.